 6. Scrap the loyalty

-Switching to Geico (or any other insurance company) may or may not save you money, but it’s definitely worth looking into.
+Switching to a less expensive insurance company can save you money, so it’s definitely worth looking into.
 Even if you have been with one car insurance company for years, use online comparison tools and shop around to find the most competitive rate.
+See Year-End Review: 10 Tips to Cut Car Insurance Costs.

 Total annual savings: $100 to $300.